 1. Can the same CNC machine handle both metal and plastic?

-Yes, most CNC machines can handle a variety of materials, including both metals and plastics.
-However, the specific machining parameters (like speed, feed rate, tool type) will vary based on the material.
+Yes, most CNC machines can handle a variety of materials, including metals and plastics.
+However, the specific machining parameters (like speed, feed rate, and tool type) will vary depending on the material.

 2. Which is more expensive: metal or plastic CNC machining?